Secure DNS Connection Settings

 Windows 10

-Uses standard IPv4.
-Good for ad-blocking, but your ISP can see your requests.
+Ad blocking works, but your ISP can see your queries.

-2. Change adapter settings → Right click Adapter → Properties.
+2. Change adapter settings → right-click your adapter → Properties.

 Option B: Encrypted (DoH)